Changsha

 Sugar-oil rice cakes are the small sweet Changsha sells from a wok at the side of the street.

-Glutinous-rice balls are deep-fried, then turned in a wok of caramelised brown sugar until a glossy mahogany shell sets around the chewy centre.
-The crust crackles like crème brûlée, the centre stretches like good mochi, the caramel bittered just enough to stop the bite going cloying.
+Glutinous-rice balls are deep-fried, then turned in caramelised brown sugar until a glossy mahogany shell sets around the chewy centre.
+The crust crackles like crème brûlée, the centre stretches like good mochi, the caramel just bitter enough to stop the bite cloying.

-We time the stop for a working morning at one of the older Pozi Street stalls, when the wok is at the deepest caramel colour and the cakes are coming out two at a time.
-Two arrive in a paper twist with a small wooden skewer, since the caramel sets fast once it leaves the wok.
+We time the stop for a working morning at an older Pozi Street stall, when the wok is at its deepest caramel and the cakes come out two at a time.
+They arrive in a paper twist with a small wooden skewer, since the caramel sets fast off the wok.

 Shows and experiences